Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Experimental Setup to Evaluate Automatically Generated Emotion Arcs

-We construct \textit{gold emotion arcs} from existing datasets where individual instances are manually annotated for emotion labels.
-Here, an instance could be a tweet, a sentence from a customer review, a sentence from a personal blog, etc. \sm{Depending on the dataset, manual annotations for an instance may represent the emotion of a speaker, or sentiment towards a product or entity.} For a pre-chosen bin size of say 100 instances per bin, we compute the \sm{gold} emotion score by taking the average of the human-labeled emotion scores of the instances in that bin (in-line with the commerce and social media use cases discussed earlier).
-We move the window forward by one instance, compute the average in that bin, and so on.\footnote{\sm{Using larger window sizes does not impact conclusions.}} We created text streams for the experiments in Section \ref{sec:results_LexO} and \ref{sec:results_low_resource} by ordering instances from a dataset by increasing gold score before binning.
+We begin by describing the evaluation setup.
+This is a key contribution of this work since no prior work systematically evaluates automatically generated emotion arcs.
+We construct \textit{gold emotion arcs} from existing datasets where individual instances are manually annotated for \DT{valence (sentiment).} Here, an instance could be a tweet, a sentence from a customer review, a sentence from a personal blog, etc. Depending on the dataset, manual annotations for an instance may represent the emotion of a speaker, or sentiment towards a product or entity.
+For a pre-chosen bin size of say 100 instances per bin, we compute the gold emotion score by taking the average of the human-labeled emotion scores of the instances in that bin (in-line with the commerce and social media use cases discussed earlier).
+We move the window forward by one instance, compute the average in that bin, and so on.
+(Using larger window sizes does not impact conclusions.)
+We created text streams for the experiments in Section \ref{sec:results_LexO} by ordering instances from a dataset by increasing gold score before binning.
 This created arcs with a more consistent emotion change rate and we first explore results in this scenario.
 In Section \ref{sec:spike_size_shape}, we look at the impact of more dynamic emotion changes (e.g., varying peak heights and widths) on performance.